secure-software-engineering/SparseBoomerang/README.md

 [![Java CI with Maven](https://github.com/CodeShield-Security/SPDS/workflows/Java%20CI%20with%20Maven/badge.svg?branch=master)](https://github.com/CodeShield-Security/SPDS/actions)

-# WPDS
+# SPDS

-This repository contains a Java implementation of Weighted Pushdown Systems.
+This repository contains a Java implementation of Synchronized Pushdown Systems.
 Additionally, it contains an implementation of [Boomerang](boomerangPDS) and [IDEal](idealPDS) based on a Weighted Pushdown System.

 # Use as Maven dependency